 The Need for Both Offense and Defense

 The threat of a ransomware attack necessitates not only a strong defense, but an equally strong offense.
 We often see organizations focus heavily on protecting entry points to data and ensuring data is backed up frequently.
 These are important steps.
 But it is equally important that state and local governments can get back on their feet after an attack, and do so quickly.
-There is no guarantee that you can secure every entry point.
-And data backup is useful only if it is accessible when you need it the most.
+Backup data is useful only if it is accessible when you need it the most.

 Ransomware attacks can put stress on existing data-protection infrastructure built on legacy architectures, such as disk and tape, more than expected.
 For organizations already struggling to meet recovery service-level agreements, a ransomware attack can exacerbate the situation with additional downtime.
 Additionally, backup systems and data can be compromised, requiring reinstallation and reconfiguration of backup solutions before beginning data recovery.
 Windows and Linux systems are both at risk.